How They're Made: Sola Cubes by Usagi No Nedoko - tortoise general store

 Posted by Keiko Shinomoto on

 Have you ever wondered how Usagi No Nedoko makes their Sola Cubes so precisely in order to showcase the delicate specimens within?
-Read below to learn their step by step manufacturing process.
+Read below to learn their step-by-step manufacturing process.
 (Photos courtesy of Usagi No Nedoko).

 Cleaning and Sorting Materials